posos-tech/exercice_mle/README.md

   - export the model in a suitable format to be served

 The built model should be built with:
-  - an encoder part, which produces a vector representation of the input text.
-To build this encoder part, you can start with a TF IDF encoder, or use a neural encoder;
+  - an encoder, which produces a vector representation of the input text.
+To build this encoder, you can start with a TF IDF encoder, or use a neural encoder;
-  - a decoder part, which consists here of a classifier.
-You may want to start with SVM and then use a neural decoder.
+  - a decoder, which is here a classifier.
+You may want to start with an SVM and then use a neural decoder.

-The `train` rule have to build the training image defined in `train.Dockerfile` and run a container in which those steps are executed.
+The `train` rule has to build the training image defined in `train.Dockerfile` and run a container in which those steps are executed.

 ### Serving a model as a microservice

-To integrate the model into a larger applicaiton in some way,
+To integrate the model into a larger application in some way,

 - serve the model using a CPU only machine;
 - build a web application - endpoint - using route `/intent` on port `4002` - to use the served model as a microservice;
-- the endpoint should return a json response whos format is specified at the end of the section;
+- the endpoint should return a json response whose format is specified at the end of the section;

 A functional approach is to build a model server.
-This is an application to manage and serve models, which allow to serve multiple versions of a same model and get distinct inferences for each version.
+This is an application that manages and serves models, and is able to serve multiple versions of a same model and get distinct inferences for each version.
 You can find more details of the way that tensorflow works to put model into production [here](https://www.tensorflow.org/tfx/serving/serving_basic), using a model server available as a [docker image](https://hub.docker.com/r/tensorflow/serving).

-The `api` rule have to take the exported model from the `train` rule and start a microservice as a container defined in an `api.Dockerfile` image.
+The `api` rule has to take the exported model from the `train` rule and start a microservice as a container defined in an `api.Dockerfile` image.

 Once the microservice has been started, you should be abble to request it using the following command:
 ```bash